anmolitor/protoc-gen-elm/README.md

 npm install --save-dev protoc-gen-elm
 ```

 **You can now turn any `.proto` file into an Elm module**.
-A similar approach can be used to generate code for C++, Dart, Go, Java, Python, Ruby, C#, Objective C, JavaScript, PHP or [another language](https://github.com/protocolbuffers/protobuf/blob/master/docs/third_party.md) to build a compliant back-end server!
+A similar approach can be used to generate code for C++, Dart, Go, Java, Python, Ruby, C#, Rust, JavaScript, PHP or [another language](https://github.com/protocolbuffers/protobuf/blob/master/docs/third_party.md) to build a compliant back-end server!

 ```
 protoc --elm_out=. api.proto